davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 (([Revenue Won]+[Revenue In Pipeline]))/ [Rev Goal]
 ```
-- **DAX Explanation (Generated):** This DAX code snippet calculates the percentage of revenue that has been achieved or is expected to be achieved compared to a predefined revenue goal.
-Let's break it down step by step:
+- **DAX Explanation (Generated):** This DAX code snippet calculates a measure called 'Forecast %', which represents the percentage of revenue that is expected to be achieved compared to a predefined revenue goal.
+Here’s a breakdown of what each part of the expression does:

-1. **Components of the Calculation**:
-   - **[Revenue Won]**: This represents the actual revenue that has been successfully earned or closed.
+1. **Revenue Won**: This is the total revenue that has already been successfully secured or closed.
+It represents the sales that have been finalized.

-   - **[Revenue In Pipeline]**: This refers to the revenue that is expected to be earned from potential deals that are currently in progress but have not yet been finalized.
+2. **Revenue In Pipeline**: This refers to the potential revenue from deals that are currently in progress but have not yet been finalized.
+It includes opportunities that are expected to close in the future.

-   - **[Rev Goal]**: This is the target revenue that the business aims to achieve within a specific period.
+3. **Rev Goal**: This is the revenue target or goal that the business aims to achieve within a specific period.

-2. **What the Calculation Does**:
+4. **Calculation**:
-   - The expression adds together the revenue that has already been won and the revenue that is still in the pipeline.
-This gives a total of both confirmed and expected revenue.
+   - The expression first adds together the 'Revenue Won' and 'Revenue In Pipeline'.
+This gives the total expected revenue, combining what has already been secured with what is anticipated to be secured.
-   - It then divides this total by the revenue goal.
+   - Then, this total is divided by the 'Rev Goal'.

-3. **Outcome**:
-   - The result of this calculation is a percentage that indicates how much of the revenue goal has been met or is anticipated to be met based on current performance and expectations.
+5. **Result**: The final result is a percentage that indicates how much of the revenue goal has been met or is expected to be met based on current sales and potential sales.
-   - For example, if the total revenue (won + in pipeline) is $80,000 and the revenue goal is $100,000, the calculation would yield 0.8 or 80%.
-This means the business has achieved 80% of its revenue target.

-In summary, this DAX measure helps businesses assess their progress towards revenue goals by combining actual and expected revenue, providing a clear percentage that reflects their performance.
+In simple terms, this measure helps the business understand its progress towards its revenue target by showing how much of the goal has been achieved or is likely to be achieved based on current sales activities.
+A higher percentage indicates that the business is on track to meet or exceed its revenue goal, while a lower percentage may suggest that adjustments are needed to reach the target.

 **`Forecast by Win/Loss Ratio`**